-Besides, if you didn’t like their service (most aren’t very user friendly) after your free trial, how are they ever going to get a penny out of you?
-Hence most SERP tracking services charging you at minimum double digits per month before even letting you access their members area.
+Besides, if you didn’t like their service after your free trial (most rank tracking services aren’t very user friendly), how are they ever going to get a penny out of you?
+Which is why most SERP tracking services charge you at minimum double digits per month before even letting you access their members area.

 The logic obviously is: If the customer pays for it, they will figure it out.
 And once they are subscribed to a monthly payment plan, chances are good they will stick around because it is too much of a hassle to cancel the subscription.

 We see this mentality in just about every service industry in the world.
 It certainly is no exception when it comes to many SERP positioning tracking services.
-It really is too bad, but with little competition in the marketplace, they sadly get away with it!
+It really is too bad, but with so little competition in the SEO niche, they sadly get away with it!

 One such service is SerpBook – an actual rank tracking service I currently use.
-They are so confident in their service though that they give you a 30 day trial run – with complete access to their tracking service – for free.
-I’ve heard of 1 day trials, 7 day trials, and the odd 14 day trials, but I had never heard of a free 30 day trial before.
+They are so confident in their service that they give you a 30 day trial run – with complete access to their tracking service – for free.
+I’ve heard of 1 day trials, 7 day trials, and the odd 14 day trials, but I have never heard of a free 30 day trial of such a service before.